acidatm/acidatm.de/content/info.md

 ---
 ACIDATM is short for Acid At The Mall

-interactive spaces

-analog techno

-digital visuals
+i do not sell drugs

+but i still enjoy you asking

+no pads
+no vocals
+no cowbells

-electronic music is the deepest form of connection between strangers
+electronic music is the deepest form of connection between strangers to me

-What else is left, when the world becomes more and more complex
+what else is left, when the world becomes more and more complex